The Definitive Ranking of British shoe brands

 £££ (£600) / A Tier

 A distinct collection from Anthony Cleverley, George Cleverley RTW is priced just into this tier at about £525.
-Prevailing opinion is that they are made by Crockett & Jones for GC.
+The prevailing opinion is that they are made by Crockett & Jones and Alfred Sargent for GC.

 ££ (£465) / B Tier